utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-with-proxy.md

 1. Select the checkbox next to the requests you want to save, or select the checkbox in the column header to select all requests.
 1. Select **Save Requests**.
 1. Select the collection where you want to save the requests, or select **New collection** to create a new collection.
 1. Choose how to organize the requests in the collection.
-By default, requests are ordered chronologically.
-You can also select the checkboxes to group the requests in folders organized by **Domain name**, **Endpoints**, or both.
+You can select the checkboxes to group the requests in folders organized by **Domain name**, **Endpoints**, or both.
 1. Select **Save**.

 <img alt="Save captured requests to a collection" src="https://assets.postman.com/postman-docs/v10/proxy-create-collection-v10-18.jpg" />